elolab/glaDIAtor-nf/README.md

 * Fixed modification: Carbamidomethyl (C)
 * Variable modification: Oxidation (M)

-parameters that are not passed on the nextflow commandline, one can edit the templates files to adjust tool specific behaviour.
+parameters that are not passed on the nextflow command-line, one can edit the templates files to adjust tool specific behavior.
 See the files  [`comet_settings_template.xml`](https://uwpr.github.io/Comet/parameters/parameters_202201/) , [`xtandem_settings_template.xml`](https://www.thegpm.org/tandem/) and `diaumpireconfig.txt`,

 <!-- add links to tool specific documentation  -->